kriselers/dotfiles/README.md

 ## Contributing

-Contributions are welcome!
+These dotfiles are by no means perfect, or as optimized as they could be.
+Due to this, contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes or improvements.